raphendyr/gitlabhq/doc/install/installation.md

 You can configure LDAP authentication in config/gitlab.yml.
 Please restart GitLab after editing this file.

-## Using Custom Omniauth Providers
+## Other authentication providers using Omniauth

+To use omniauth providers you need to install gems (refer `Install Gems`)

 GitLab uses [Omniauth](http://www.omniauth.org/) for authentication and already ships with a few providers preinstalled (e.g. LDAP, GitHub, Twitter).
 But sometimes that is not enough and you need to integrate with other authentication solutions.
 For these cases you can use the Omniauth provider.